 In his past work, Bill was the National Patient Services Director at the Canadian Cancer Society for 13 years.
 In this role, he created a strategic plan to coordinate cancer control efforts throughout Canada.
 He was the first Executive Director of Wellspring, a psycho-social support centre in Toronto for people living with cancer.
 He participated on an international panel to evaluate the first five years of Europe Against Cancer.
 He was the CEO of Spinal Cord Injury Ontario for 23 years, increasing its budget from $2 million to over $10 million during his tenure.
 Bill is also a founding member of the Canadian Disability Policy Alliance, the Ontario Neurotrauma Foundation, Candlelighters Canada and the Dorothy Ley Hospice.

 Bill has a Bachelor of Science (University of Minnesota) and is a graduate of the Executive Leadership Course on the Management of Non-Profit Organizations (Harvard University).
 He received a Meritorious Service Medal from the Government of Canada in 2016.

-A freestyle motocross accident left Kevin an incomplete paraplegic and was told by doctors he would likely never walk again.
+A freestyle motocross accident left Kevin an incomplete paraplegic, and he was told by doctors he would likely never walk again.
 His father, Gerry, was also paralyzed just four years prior in a hunting accident and had no chance of recovery.